I want to share my story with you.

 I found out pretty quickly law firm life was not for me.
 They owned my soul.

-It was a very hard time in my life.
+It was not a great time in my life.
 I felt trapped in a career I hated, with a ton of student loan debt.

-Because I enjoyed finance and blogging so much, I looked for ways to break into the finance industry as a financial planner.
+Because I was really liking finance and blogging so much, I looked for ways to break into the finance industry, and decided on becoming a financial planner.

 I thought helping people manage money would be a great alternative to law.